Tacoma Rainiers Game Notes: at El Paso (5:35 PT)

 DOGGONE FAMILIAR: A pair of everyday players for El Paso had similar roles on the 2021 Tacoma championship team.
 Third baseman Jantzen Witte was named '21 Rainiers club MVP by the coaching staff and front office, batting .299 with 19 home runs over 105 GP; Witte hit .325 at Cheney Stadium that season.
 Outfielder Luis Liberato was Tacoma's Defensive Player of The Year in 2021, and made his Major League debut with San Diego last September (9/10 vs. LAD).
 Liberato also has the Rainiers' most recent pinch-hit home run (7/31/21 at Las Vegas).

-STEALY MAN: Mason McCoy's 19 stolen bases lead the Rainiers and are tied for third-most in the Pacific Coast League; he has yet to be caught stealing this season.
+STEALY MAN: Mason McCoy's 19 stolen bases lead the Rainiers and are fourth-most in the Pacific Coast League; he has yet to be caught stealing this season.
 McCoy is already threatening his career-high of 22 steals, with the 2022 Rainiers (124 GP).
-Cooper Hummel is seventh in the PCL in swipes, with 16 (43 GP).
-Tacoma's 89 SB (21 CS, 80.91%) lead the league (Salt Lake, 88 SB).
+Cooper Hummel is tied for sixth in the PCL in swipes, with 17 (45 GP).
+Tacoma's 92 SB (22 CS, 80.70%) lead the league (Salt Lake, 88 SB).
 Last season, Tacoma led all of Triple-A (by 13), with a franchise record 205 stolen bases.

 HALFWAY HOME: As the final week of the first half commences, 13 players currently on Tacoma's active 28-man roster were on the opening day roster (3/31 @ OKC): RHPs Nolan Blackwood, Darren McCaughan, Riley O'Brien, Jose Rodriguez and Taylor Williams...LHPs Tommy Milone and Blake Weiman...INFs Mason McCoy, Colin Moran, Jake Scheiner and Pat Valaika...OF Zach DeLoach...catcher Brian O'Keefe.
 Five players on the Rainiers' opening day roster are currently on Seattle's 26-man MLB roster: LHP Gabe Speier (since 4/1), RHP Justin Topa (since 4/9), INF Jose Caballero (since 4/15), LHP Tayler Saucedo (since 4/18) and 1B/DH Mike Ford (since 6/2).

-RISP-Y BUSINESS: With runners in scoring position, Tacoma is carrying the second-highest OPS (.903) and OBP (.410) among Triple-A clubs (Reno leads both).
-Tacoma's 48 home runs with at least one runner on are fifth-most in Triple-A (3rd in PCL; Las Vegas and Albuquerque).
+RISP-Y BUSINESS: With runners in scoring position, Tacoma is carrying the second-highest OPS (.908) and OBP (.412) among Triple-A clubs (Reno leads both).
+Tacoma's 50 home runs with at least one runner on are fourth-most in Triple-A (3rd in PCL; Las Vegas and Albuquerque).

 After dropping their first three series finales this season, the Rainiers have won seven of their last nine to conclude a set.
 Tacoma's 2023 combined record in fifth and sixth games of a series is 14-7 (7-4 on Sunday).